bhauman/figwheel-main/docs/docs/emacs.md

 is handy in itself because you will be able to copy and paste code from an editor buffer to the REPL quite easily.

-The real magic though is the experience of evaluating ClojureScript code from a buffer that holds a ClojureScript source file.
+The real magic happens when you experience evaluating ClojureScript code from a buffer that holds a ClojureScript source file.

 If you return to the buffer that contains the ClojureScript file